tduszyk/Baltimore_CCTV/Project Proposal.md

 2. Incorporate the JavaScript InfoVis Toolkit, to create meaningful interactive tables comparing the number of cameras, to types of crime, and number of arrests.

-3. Javascript Ploty will be used to manifest a visiulization that will summarize our findings.
+3. Javascript Ploty will be used to manifest a visualization that will summarize our findings.

 Determine which types of crimes are most highly correlated with camera placement.